-This HHAP application includes a budget line item for the preparation of a local Continuum of Care strategic plan to end homelessness.
-The plan preparation will include coordination with, and assistance to, these private nonprofit and faith-based organizations operating the existing shelters in development and refinement of their exit strategies to ensure all clients are placed into permanent housing.
-Additionally, this plan will include development of a Coordinated Entry System and full implementation of the recently-acquired Homeless Management Information System (HMIS) software.
+This HHAP application includes a budget line item for the preparation of a local strategic plan for these homeless mentally ill.
+This plan will include coordination with the Lake County Continuum of Care Coordinated Entry System and Homeless Management Information System (HMIS) software as those become fully operational.
 As noted earlier, the Lake County CoC has not been participating in the HUD HDX LSA system.
-The CoC, with the assistance of the HHAP funding, intends to come into full compliance with HUD upon completion of these planning tasks.
+The CoC, with the assistance of the HHAP funding, intends to come into full compliance with HUD upon completion of the planning tasks it has proposed with its HHAP application.
+The Lake County Behavioral Health Department, as the CoC's management and fiscal agent, is totally involved with the CoC's efforts to end homelessness in Lake County.